Serbia Country Commercial Guide

 Digitalization

 Since 2017, digitalization is a key priority for the Government of Serbia — particularly for public administration, education, and the economy.
-In 2017, the Government established the Office for Information Technologies and e-Government to centralize administration, communication infrastructure, and government websites into one digital structure.
+In 2017, the Government established the Office for Information Technologies (IT Office) and e-Government to centralize administration, communication infrastructure, and government websites into one digital structure.
 The Office also coordinates the work of the National Center for Security of the ICT System (national CERT) and operates under the Ministry of Information and Telecommunications.

-In December 2018, the Office for Information Technologies and e-Government created the National Open Data Portal, a central portal for government data/information available to the public.
+In December 2018, the IT Office and e-Government created the National Open Data Portal, a central portal for government data/information available to the public.
 This National Open Data Portal is directly linked to the Open Data Portal of the European Union.
 The biggest accomplishment is the establishment of an e-Government portal, which digitalizes the set of administrative services, with a catalogue reaching 1,000 different services in 2024.
 The Government is making constant investments in digitization across every sector.
 Increasingly, government platforms are moving online as Serbia adopts e-government solutions.

 Smart Cities

-There are several initiatives in the fields of smart mobility, digitization of public services, integration of new intelligent systems, public lighting, and charging stations for electric vehicles.
+There are several initiatives in smart mobility, digitization of public services, integration of new intelligent systems, public lighting, and charging stations for electric vehicles.
 Serbia is also progressively developing smart energy: smart public lightening, energy efficiency in public buildings as well as projects in smart communication: city cloud data centers, public Wi-Fi access and, smart benches.
-For the biggest cities, Belgrade, Novi Sad, NiÅ¡, Kragujevac, the Government is developing smart security projects connected with traffic and video surveillance, in connection to projects in smart environment.
+For the biggest cities, Belgrade, Novi Sad, Niš, Kragujevac, the Government is developing smart security projects connected with traffic and video surveillance, in connection to projects in smart environment.
 Smart Cities initiatives and commitments from Serbian government create opportunities for companies offering urban smart solutions and applications.

 Blockchain and Gaming

-Serbia has also made steps towards regulating Crypto economy, with the Law on Digital Assets adopted in 2020, enabling companies to participate in crypto exchanges as licensed operations.
 Serbia’s gaming software industry is one of Serbia’s fastest growing sectors.
 According to the Serbian Games Association, Serbia is home to more than 70 companies employing over 1,500 professionals.
 Leading local gaming companies are U.S. owned Nordeus and 3Lateral, followed by GameCredits and OriginTrail.